chapel-lang/chapel/doc/rst/technotes/extern.rst

   }

   writeln(C.foo(3));

+In that event, you might consider adding
+``public use CPtr, SysCTypes, SysBasic;`` to the module so that the types and functions generated by the extern block will be usable.

 This feature strives to support C global variables, functions, structures, typedefs, enums, and some #defines.
 Structures always generate a Chapel record,